rnand/Youtube-downloader/README.md

 This software is the result of my realization that most people (including me) are too stupid or just lazy to use the command-line tool 'youtube-dl'.
 So I decided to build a GUI for it with only the most bare-bone features (youtube-dl has a ton of features which are not available in my version - maybe they will soon be available :p).

-The ability to queue videos will be coming soon.
+The ability to queue videos and the ability to download more than one video at a time will be coming soon.
 In the mean time, you can add all the videos that you want to a youtube playlist and then download them.

 **To download the executable**, go to **downloads** section under releases : https://github.com/rnand/Youtuble-downloader/releases